jahnf/Projecteur/README.md

 #### Wayland Zoom

 On Wayland the Zoom feature is currently only implemented on KDE and GNOME.
 This is done with the help of their respective DBus interfaces for screen capturing.
-On other environemnts with Wayland, the zoom feature is currently not supported.
+On other environments with Wayland, the zoom feature is currently not supported.

 #### Device shows as not connected